-- Season sliced chicken with salt, pepper, and Italian seasoning.
+- Season sliced chicken with salt, pepper, and Italian seasoning, tossing to coat.
 Add 1 tablespoon of butter to saute pan.
 Once melted and bubbling, add seasoned chicken.
 Cook, flipping once halfway through, for about 3-4 minutes, or until cooked through to 165 degrees Fahrenheit.

 - Reduce heat to low.
-Return veggies to skillet and stir to combine.
-Split your cheesesteak mixture in half on either side of the skillet.
+Return veggies to skillet and stir to incorporate.
+Split your ingredients in half on either side of the skillet.
 Lay two pieces of cheese onto each half and allow to melt, about 1 minute.
+Remove from heat.

 - Spoon cheesesteak mixture into your hoagie rolls.
 Serve immediately.